pneumus/Linux/tutorial/git_tutorial.md

   <blockquote>
     The Commit History will show you the local HEAD state as well ( HEAD -> main ), See: git branch: *main
     <br>
+    and it will also show you Dates and Authors of each Commit, as well as the "hash" ( long alphanumeric ID )
   </blockquote>

   </ul>